 Standard Registration Periods

-CMC's academic year is three semesters (summer, fall, spring).
+CMC's academic year is three semesters (fall, spring, summer).
 Standard registration periods pertain to credit courses that start the first week of the semester (standard) and courses that start after the first week (non-standard).
 Click on the links below for more information.

 Students must meet campus academic advising requirements and have a zero balance on their account.
 Payment is deferred to a later date and not due at the time of early registration.